 Ensure that the solution makes processes simpler for you and your team.

 Is The Payment Lump Sum or Subscription Based?

 We’re rooting for cloud-based solutions here.
 They’re highly flexible in terms of payments as they are subscription based.
-Also, they won’t burn a hole in your wallet or squeeze your budget tight.
+Also, they won’t squeeze your budget tight.